PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Conclusion

 \section{Conclusion}

+In the work reported here, we aim to contribute to a more comprehensive understanding of the rapidly evolving research area of PEFT techniques.
+In this paper, we have introduced the PEFT-Ref framework consisting of a reference architecture and typology based on an inventory of standardised structural and functional properties of PEFT methods.
+We have shown how PEFT techniques can be characterised in terms of the framework and how such characterisation enables direct comparisons between PEFT methods in terms of efficiency improvements and task performance.

+We further analysed our PEFT-Ref characterisations of seven leading PEFT methods, to (i) draw important conclusions about their suitability for different task types, and (ii) extract clear pointers for developing improved PEFT methods in the future.

-In the work presented here, our aim is to contribute to a more comprehensive understanding of the rapidly evolving research area of PEFT techniques.
-We have proposed the PEFT-Ref framework to support comparisons between PEFT techniques in terms of efficiency and task performance, selection of techniques for downstream tasks, and guidance for design choices in PEFT technique development.
-PEFT-Ref is a simple but general framework that facilitates easy recall of the framework's components and comparative comprehension of PEFT techniques.
-Taking a modular view of PEFT techniques can contribute to increasing the reusability of PLMs for various users and tasks, and aligns with a recent call to build and maintain large language models like open-source software.\footnote{\href{https://colinraffel.com/blog/a-call-to-build-models-like-we-build-open-source-software.html}{https://colinraffel.com/blog/a-call-to-build-models-like-we-build-open-source-software.html}}
+PEFT-Ref provides a simple but general reference architecture desgined to facilitate (i) easy recall of its components, and (ii) comparative understanding of different PEFT methods.
+Moreover, taking a modular view of PEFT techniques encourages increased reusability of PLMs for various use cases and tasks, and aligns with a recent call to build and maintain large language models like open-source software.\footnote{\href{https://colinraffel.com/blog/a-call-to-build-models-like-we-build-open-source-software.html}{https://colinraffel.com/blog/a-call-to-build-models-like-we-build-open-source-software.html}}